ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 1. Provisions an instance of the app in the recovery region and configures it to use the restored catalog in that region.

 1. Provisions a server and elastic pool in which new tenants will be provisioned.
-	* To keep app-to-database latency to a minimum, the sample app is designed so that it only connects to a tenant database in the same region.
-If the app in one region detects that the active copy of a tenant database is in another region, it will redirect to an instance of the app in the other region.
-This is important during repatriation.
+	* To keep app-to-database latency to a minimum, the sample app is designed so that it always connects to a tenant database in the same region.

-1. Provisions the recovery server and elastic pools required for restoring the existing tenant databases.
-The servers and pools are a mirror image of servers and pools in the original region, with additional server and pool for new tenants.
+1. Provisions the recovery server and elastic pools required for restoring existing tenant databases.
+The configuration in the recovery region is a mirror image of the configuration in the original region.
+An additional server and pool is provisioned for new tenants.
 Provisioning pools up-front is important to reserve all the capacity needed.
 	* An outage in one region may place significant pressure on the resources available in the paired region.
 Reserving resources quickly is recommended.
 Consider using geo-replication if it is critical that an application must be recovered in a specific region.

 1. Enables the Traffic Manager endpoint for the Web app in the recovery region, which allows the application to provision new tenants.